OriElbaz/calculator/README.md

-Certainly — here’s a clean, professional `README.md` version with no emojis:

----

 # Calculator Project

 This is a simple web-based calculator built using **JavaScript**, **HTML**, and **CSS**.
 It was developed as part of [The Odin Project](https://www.theodinproject.com/) Foundations curriculum and is designed to reinforce core programming concepts through a practical, interactive project.